9 Unique Traits Of Charismatic People Who Collect Friends Like Pokémon, According To Psychology

 If you make ten new acquaintances, chances are good you’ll become friends with at least one of them.

 Get the numbers on your side.
 That’s no guarantee you’ll get along with everyone in the circle.
 Involve yourself with multiple groups, all with a reasonable amount of people.
-The larger community size the more potential long-term friendships.
+The larger the community size the more potential long-term friendships.

 Advertisement

-6. Be an unselfish expert or an eager newbie.
+6. Be an unselfish expert or an eager newbie

 Once you’re part of a group, getting people to like you is straightforward.
 Present yourself to the group in one of two ways: as the unselfish expert or the eager newbie.